SleepyLili/tlapbot/README.md

 challenges, decide new games to play, etc.

+#### Polls
+Poll redeems are viewer votes, choices or answers.
+A poll can have multiple options, and viewers choose which option they're voting for.
+The dashboard then shows all options, their number of points (=number of votes), and a progress bar indicating which poll option is leading.

+Poll redeems can be used to decide what to do next, what game to play, or just a fun viewer interaction where people vote if they like pineapple on pizza.

+There is no "limit" or official closure of poll redeems.

+Polls only work if `POLLS_ENABLED` is `True` in the config.

 ## License & Contributions
 Tlapbot as it currently is does not come with a license.
 If you're a content creator, streamer, vtuber, etc. I'll be happy to give you permission to use Tlapbot, or make changes that'd fit your stream.